 Biography

-Murphy’s nine collections of poetry include Human Resources (forthcoming from Salmon Poetry); Taxonomies (2022) Assisted Living, winner of the Brick Road Poetry Press Prize (2018); Ancilla (2014), winner of the Womack Book Award; Distant Glitter (2013), a finalist for the Foreword INDIES Book of the Year Award in Poetry; Word Problems (2011), winner of the Paterson Prize for Literary Excellence; Dislocation and Other Theories (2008), winner of the Paterson Prize for Literary Excellence; Too Much of This World (2008), winner of the Anthony Piccione Poetry Prize; and Science of Desire (2004), a finalist for the Paterson Poetry Prize for the best poetry book of 2004.
+Murphy’s collections of poetry include Human Resources (forthcoming from Salmon Poetry); Fluent in Blue (2024); Taxonomies (2022); Assisted Living, winner of the Brick Road Poetry Press Prize (2018); Ancilla (2014), winner of the Womack Book Award; Distant Glitter (2013), a finalist for the Foreword INDIES Book of the Year Award in Poetry; Word Problems (2011), winner of the Paterson Prize for Literary Excellence; Dislocation and Other Theories (2008), winner of the Paterson Prize for Literary Excellence; Too Much of This World (2008), winner of the Anthony Piccione Poetry Prize; and Science of Desire (2004), a finalist for the Paterson Poetry Prize for the best poetry book of 2004.
 She has also authored two chapbooks: Fields of Ache (2023), available for a free download from Ghost City Press, and Remorse Code (2017), winner of the Keystone Chapbook Series competition sponsored by Seven Kitchens Press.

 Murphy earned her bachelor’s degree in English with a philosophy minor from Washington College and her Master of Fine Arts degree in English from the University of Massachusetts, Amherst, where she was an M.F.A.
 Fellow and wrote her thesis under the direction of James Tate.